zparvez2z/ChatBots/PersonaBot/README.md

 ### About
 This is a chat API built on openAI's gpt model .
-It can chat based on predefined personality . can answer basic questions .
+It can chat based on predefined personality . can answer basic questions .[Live demo](http://chatbot-env-1.7wm3a8mxhw.us-east-1.elasticbeanstalk.com/)

 ### How to use